You are currently viewing Top 12 Instagram Accounts For Learning English

 Do you like spending time on social media to learn something?
 Want to make it worth your time?
 Well, you’re on the right track.
 Below you’ll find the top 12 Instagram accounts for learning English.

-I’ve categorized them by vocabulary, pronunciation, multiple-choice questions, idioms, grammar, and mixed content so you can choose which one you prefer.
-But first, let me tell you why I choose them.
+I’ve categorized them by vocabulary, pronunciation, idioms, grammar, and mixed content so you can choose which one you prefer.
+But first, let me tell you why I chose them.

 I don’t have strict criteria for choosing the accounts below.
 They only have to match either one or two of these.